oasis-tcs/csaf/csaf_2.1/prose/edit/src/schema-elements-02-props-02-document.md

 A CSAF document with `TLP:CLEAR` SHOULD NOT contain a sharing group value and SHALL NOT contain any other value for the Sharing Group ID than Max UUID (`ffffffff-ffff-ffff-ffff-ffffffffffff`).

+If an issuing party distributes multiple versions of a single CSAF document to different sharing groups, the rules for CSAF modifier (cf. section [sec](#conformance-clause-8-csaf-modifier)) regarding the generation of the value of `/document/tracking/id` SHALL be applied.
+This implies that usually the sharing group ID is used as a prefix to the original `/document/tracking/id`.

 Sharing Group Name (`name`) of value type `string` with one or more characters contains a human-readable name for the sharing group.

 The Sharing Group Name is optional and can be chosen freely by the entity establishing the sharing group.